plausible/docs/docs/script-extensions.md

 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.local.js"></script>
 ```

-You can mix and match, and combine extensions any way that you wish.
-For instance, if you want to use both our hash-based routing extension and our outbound link click extension, you can combine them as follows: `script.hash.outbound-links.js`.
+You can mix and match, and combine these extensions any way that you wish.
+For instance, if you want to use both our hash-based routing and our outbound link click tracking, you can combine them as follows: `script.hash.outbound-links.js`.

 In this case, the snippet you need to insert into your site is as follows (make sure to change the data-domain attribute to the domain you added to Plausible):